FLAMEGPU/FLAMEGPU2-docs/src/tutorial/index.rst

     Use of the FLAME GPU random API in initialisation functions, ensure that the random (and hence the model) is seeded according to the random seed specified for the simulation at execution.

 Similar to agent functions, the initialisation function must be attached to the model.
-Initialisation function's always run once at the start of the model, so it's not necessary to use layer or a dependency graph, they are simply added to the :class:`ModelDescription<flamegpu::ModelDescription>` using :func:`addInitFunction()<flamegpu::ModelDescription::addInitFunction>` (C++ API) or ``addInitFunctionCallback()`` (Python API).
+Initialisation function's always run once at the start of the model, so it's not necessary to use layer or a dependency graph, they are simply added to the :class:`ModelDescription<flamegpu::ModelDescription>` using :func:`addInitFunction()<flamegpu::ModelDescription::addInitFunction>` (C++ API) or ``addInitFunction()`` (Python API).

 .. tabs::